ldapple99/personal-website/content/posts/2023/02/confusion-of-the-month-esoteric-programming-languages-what-are-they-why.md

 ### Malbolge

 Named after the 8th Circle of Hell in Dante Alighieri's Inferno, this programming language truly lives up to the name.
 In 1998, Ben Olmstead purposely created this programming language to be nearly impossible to design.
-For starters, Malbolge has only three registers - a (accumulator), c (code pointer), and d (data pointer)- and works in for a *terary* VM.
+For starters, Malbolge has only three registers - a (accumulator), c (code pointer), and d (data pointer)- and works in for a *ternary* VM.
 Much like Brainf&&k, Malbolge also has only 8 language commands, although with a *twist*.
 Malgbolge determines which instruction to tell the interpretor what to do by determining the value of:
 ~~~
 ([c] + c) % 94
 ~~~